-When a drug company prioritizes profits over your health and leaves you and your physician without the opportunity to evaluate the consequences of a medicine, they could be held accountable in a dangerous drugs lawsuit.
-If you have been prescribed any medication that has left you with medical conditions or related problems, you need to report these to your doctor immediately and determine whether or not you need to speak with a dangerous drugs attorney.
+When a drug company prioritizes profits over your health and leaves you and your physician without the opportunity to evaluate the consequences of medicine, they could be held accountable in a dangerous drug lawsuit.
+If you have been prescribed any medication that has left you with medical conditions or related problems, you need to report these to your doctor immediately and determine whether or not you need to speak with a dangerous drug attorney.

 No individual or family should have to go through this situation and yet the law does empower you as a victim to file a lawsuit to help recover compensation for the injuries you have sustained.
 While your life may never be the same after taking a dangerous drug, you may be able to hold the drug company liable and recover the compensation you need for your medical treatment.